-Is virtualization right for your business?
-How about cloud computing?
-Don't know the difference?
-That's OK — most non-IT folks don't either.
-The word "cloud" is often thrown around as an umbrella term, while "virtualization" is often confused with cloud computing.
-Although the two technologies are similar, they are not interchangeable, and the difference is significant enough to affect your business decisions.
+Virtualization and cloud computing are two terms that often seem interchangeable if you're not familiar with how either work.
+Although the two technologies are similar, they are not the same thing, and the difference is significant enough to affect your business decisions.
 Here is a guide to help demystify the tech behind the jargon.

 What is virtualization?